Did You Lose A Loved One?

 A compassionate attorney will pursue compensation and closure for your family

 We understand that you may not want to involve an attorney during this difficult time.
 But the reality is that taking legal action can be an important part of the process to help your family move forward.
-That's why we encourage you to meet with Mark Morse for a free consultation.
+That's why we encourage you to meet with Mark Morse.
 We'll talk through your family's situation in a comfortable and strictly confidential environment, and we will help you understand your legal rights and options.

 The sooner you contact us, the more likely it is that we will be able to achieve an efficient and effective outcome for you.
 Call 401-831-0555 today.